 Motions in limine are strongly discouraged when the motion cannot be resolved until evidence is presented at trial.
 Instead, such evidentiary issues can be flagged in a trial brief.
-If motions in limine are filed, they must be filed 21 days before the Trial Preparation Conference.
-Any responses to the motions in limine shall be filed 14 days before the Trial Preparation Conference.
+If motions in limine are filed, they must be filed at least twenty-one days before the Trial Preparation Conference.
+Any responses to the motions in limine shall be filed fourteen days before the Trial Preparation Conference.